Skip to content

 As the gap between the primary care provider and the emergency room, urgent care clinics play a vital role in our healthcare system.
 That’s probably why they’re increasing in popularity and are expected to be worth $26 billion by 2023.
 To command your fair share of the market, you have to understand the basics of billing and how you can optimize your workflows for maximum returns.

+Urgent Care billing is a cycle – and that cycle begins at the front door.
+By making good financial policies that begin at check-in, you can increase your revenues and spend less money on costly collection processes.
 Urgent care clinics generally do not have a pre-registration process, due to the walk-in nature of appointments.
 However, the receptionist or front desk person must take basic information for billing purposes when a patient initiates an appointment.
+Essential information includes:

 • Basic demographic information such as name, address, birth date, and the reason for the visit.